hyeon95y/Scraper_Pokemonwiki/README.md

 # Scraper_Pokemonwiki_Beautifulsoap

-Scraper I made for the perosnal project.
+Scraper for Pokemonwiki.
+I made it for the perosnal project.<br />
-BeautifulSoap is used.
+BeautifulSoap is used.<br />
 Done in 2015~2016.